Democrat Kamala Harris makes first SC stop since announcing 2020 presidential run

 #ReadLocal

+But Harris’ Columbia stop caps off a busy week for South Carolina, which, as of Friday, rolled out the welcome mat for four 2020 Democratic hopefuls — all U.S. senators.
+Monday, U.S. Sens.
+Cory Booker, D-N.J., and Bernie Sanders, I-Vt. participated in the King Day at the Dome, an annual march from Zion Baptist Church to the State House that helps kicks off the state’s presidential primary season.

 Massachusetts Sen. Elizabeth Warren spoke at Columbia College on Wednesday, using her first S.C. stop to appeal to middle-class voters.
-Kirsten Gillibrand, a U.S. senator from New York who declared her candidacy, is slated to visit the state next month, her first visit to the Palmetto State.
+Kirsten Gillibrand, a U.S. senator from New York who declared her candidacy, is slated to make her first S.C. visit next month.

 “As I’ve said before, the road to the White House slams through South Carolina,” said S.C.-based Democratic operative Antjuan Seawright said.
 “South Carolina will serve as the political filling station on that long journey to take back 1600 Pennsylvania Avenue.”

-The country’s first-in-the-south vote also serves as a battleground for candidates as they try to win over the state’s African-American vote — roughly 60 percent of the state’s Democratic voting bloc.
+South Carolina not only has its place in history as the first-in-the-south vote.
+It also serves as a key battleground state for candidates hoping to win over the state’s powerful African-American vote, roughly 60 percent of the state’s Democratic voting bloc.

+Harris pledged AKA while a college student at Howard University, making her attendance at the annual event Friday an invitation of no mistake, observers noted.
+But, maybe more notably, it drew a quick reaction from the Republican National Committee, blasting the senator’s visit moments before she took the stage.

+“Senator Kamala Harris is running to turn back the progress made over the last two years” said RNC spokeswoman Mandi Merritt.
+“Senator Harris will have a hard time convincing South Carolinians to revert to the failed policies of the past.”

+But Harris’ stances on policy, from health care to education and wage equity, are not turning away every S.C. voter.

-Fellow AKA chapter sister and state Rep. Chandra Dillard, D-Greenville, who attended Friday’s gala, said while she has not endorsed a candidate, she is pleased so far with Harris’ policy positions.
+State Rep. Chandra Dillard, D-Greenville, said she has not decided who she will vote for ahead of the state’s primary.
+But, she added, she is pleased so far with the senator’s policy positions.

-Dillard said Friday the excitement brewing around Harris reminds her of 2008, when Obama spoke at the gala.
+Dillard said the excitement brewing around Harris draws close reminders to 2008.

 Comments